MOXA-ISD/developer-docs/docs/edge-dmdev-dm.md

         DMDEVICE_FAILED
     } DMDEVICE_RESULT;

-DMDEVICE_FAILED will be returned if the reported_size is larger than 65536.
+DMDEVICE_FAILED will be returned if the reported_size is larger than 8192.

 ## Callback Parameters

 - session

-  Specifies which session have sent the reported state.
+  Specifies which session received the twin update.

+- update_state

+  Indicates whether this is a complete device twin or a partial device twin.

-- status_code
+- payload

-  The return value from data management service.
-If the service accepts the update, status_code is set to zero, else return a nonzero value.
+  The received device twin.

 - user_context

-  The user_context which was provided while sending the reported state.
+  The user_context which was provided while initializing the session.

 ---